Are You a Guest at a Gallery Opening?

 * Corner the gallery owner and tell them you need a show at their gallery.

-* Ask the artist or someone who works at the gallery if they can give you any inside tips or advice on how to approach the gallery owner or get a show at the gallery.
+* Ask the artist or someone who works at the gallery if they can give you any inside tips or advice on how to approach the gallery owner and get a show at the gallery.

-* Ask a staff person seated at a desk to pull up your website on their computer so that you can show them your art.
+* Ask a staff person seated at a desk to pull up your website on their computer so you can show them your art.

 * If you hear either the artist, the gallery owner or gallery personnel talking about anything that even remotely resembles an opportunity to promote yourself or your art, immediately interrupt the conversation and start talking about you.